 What We Do

-We appoint a Head Master and Deputies with the skills, ability, insight and vision to successfully manage and run the school and we work with him to ensure that the College has clarity of vision, ethos and strategic direction.
+We appoint a Headteacher and Deputies with the skills, ability, insight and vision to successfully manage and run the school and we work with him to ensure that the College has clarity of vision, ethos and strategic direction.

-We hold the Head Master to account for the educational performance of the school and its pupils, and the performance management of staff.
+We hold the Headteacher to account for the educational performance of the school and its pupils, and the performance management of staff.
 We also oversee the financial performance of the school and make sure money is well spent.

 We also have a responsibility to ensure; the best possible outcomes for our pupils, the highest possible quality of teaching, learning and assessment, and to successfully promote the personal development of the boys taught in the College and to ensure that they are safeguarded.

 We meet together as a "Board of Governors" once at the beginning of each school year to elect a Chair and Vice-Chair, set up committees, appoint designated governors for the year and, most importantly of all, review the schools examination results and plans for the coming session.